l0450/ProgramsInC/README.md

 Write a C program that displays the Fibonacci sequence value for a specific number of words in the sequence using a recursive function.

+## Exercise 5 - Input array with finding the largest element inside an array ##

+Write a program in C that asks the user to enter some numbers and then reads those numbers into an array.
+The program should find the largest number from the given numbers and display it.